molmod/openmm-tutorial-msbs/setup_hpc.md

 Note that we have tested the steps on a VSC cluster, but they should be easily adopted to any other HPC.
 We assume the following:

-- Access a virtual terminal on the HPC, using an SSH connection.
+- You have access to a virtual terminal on the HPC, using an SSH connection.
 - Your cluster uses the Slurm scheduler.
-(If not, only some trivial changes are needed.)
+  (If not, you need some trivial changes are needed, depending on the scheduler software.)
+- If you are not working on a VSC cluster, replace `$VSC_DATA` in the instructions below and in the shell scripts by another location where you have a few GB of space.
+- Your using the `bash` shell in your virtual terminal.

 ## Installation

 1. Use an SSH client to connect to a login node of the cluster.

 1. Download the notebooks for the tutorials to the `$VSC_DATA` folder of your account so that you can access them at any time during the tutorial.
-   This will also give you a copy of `job_install_vsc_foss-2021a.sh` on the cluster.
+   This will also give you a copy of `job_install_hpc.sh` on the cluster.
    Execute the following commands in the virtual terminal.

    ```bash